jkenton/CapableOne/cyclistic-case.md

 <img src="/images/weekend_rides.png" alt="This image shows that weekend casual riders outnumber member riders on certain days.">

+Also of particular note is the almost linear increase among casual Saturday riders between the months of February and July.
+A similar linear increase is seen in casual Sunday riders from April to July.

 ---

 Weekend casual rides continue to be longer than weekend member rides.
 The member ride information is rendered in gray, and the casual ride information is in color.
 To help make the distinction more clear, an average casual duration line is included in dark red, and an average member duration line is included in dark blue.